 - When gripping the sensors, do not grip tightly.
 Keep a loose, cupping hold.
 Holding the grips tightly can affect the reading. - As you work out, your perspiration will help transmit your heart rate signal.
 If you have difficulty using the handheld grips to determine your heart rate, try the sensors again later in the workout to see if you can obtain a heart rate signal. - If the touch heart rate feature does not work for you, Precor recommends that you use a chest transmitter strap.

 Figure 5: Heart rate target zones

 CAUTION: Your heart rate should never exceed 85% of your maximum aerobic heart rate.
-Your maximum heart rate is equal to 220 minus your age.
+You can calculate your maximum heart rate using the following formula: